Goals:

 Encrypts digraphs like playfair, but slightly stronger because it allows for double letters and doesn't yield reversed ciphertext digraphs for reversed plaintext digraphs.
 Example

-For which "THEN ATTACK FROM THE EAST" ==> "TH EN AT TA CK FR OM TH EE AS TX" ==> "NI VL EV FM MO BV DF NI MA VV NX".
+THEN ATTACK FROM THE EAST ⇒ TH EN AT TA CK FR OM TH EE AS TX ⇒ NI VL EV FM MO BV DF NI MA VV NX ⇒ UTHWGOFODBTVYKZKNHNADXOF

-Okay, so slightly stronger than Playfair but so what!
+Okay, so slightly stronger than Playfair but so what?
 Computers can crack these things in seconds, or perhaps minutes (given enough ciphertext).

-The simplest transposition cipher breaks up the message into blocks of size n, then scrambles each block according to a permutation of (1..n).
+The simplest transposition cipher breaks up the message into blocks of size $n$, then scrambles each block according to a permutation of $(1..n)$.

 Write out the message row by row in a grid, then read it out in columns.
 Totally insecure.
 The key is just the number of rows.
 Guess it.

 The rail fence is no better than the last one, just funkier.
-The key is the number of "rails" on which you write the plaintext in an up and down fashion, generating the ciphertext by reading one rail at a time.
+The key is the number of rails on which you write the plaintext in an up and down fashion, generating the ciphertext by reading one rail at a time.

-you then read out the ciphertext "ftl4miuaie27rlonfas5oldwf".
+.
 This is trivial to crack.
-Just guess k.
+Just guess $k$.

-Transposition alone is very weak; substitution is weak; combining them is better.
+Transposition alone is very weak; substitution alone is very weak; combining them is better.
 You can mix a lot of the classic substitution ciphers with various transpositions, or use some special combination ciphers like bifid.
 Also, most of the famous rotor machines and modern ciphers use this combination; in fact they apply these transformations many times.

 This one substitutes letters with their coordinates in a grid and does a columnar transposition on the coordinates.
 Example: